Casablanca: Demographics

-The commune of Casablanca recorded a population of 3,359,818 in the 2014 Moroccan census.
-About 98% live in urban areas.
-Around 25% of the population are under 15 years old, and 9% are over 60 years old.
-The population of the city is about 11% of the total population of Morocco.
-Grand Casablanca is the largest urban area in the Maghreb.
+The commune of Casablanca recorded a population of 3,218,036 in the 2024 Moroccan census.
+About 98% live in urban areas; around 25% of the population is under 15 years old, and 9% are over 60 years old.
+The population of the city proper is about 9% of the total population of Morocco.
 99.9% of the population of Morocco are Arab and Berber Muslims.
 During the French protectorate in Morocco, European Christians formed almost half the population of Casablanca.
 Since Moroccan independence in 1956, the European population has decreased substantially.
-The city also is still home to a small community of Moroccan Christians, as well as a small group of foreign Roman Catholic and Protestant residents.
+The city is still also home to a small community of Moroccan Christians, as well as a small group of foreign Roman Catholic and Protestant residents.

+The population of Casablanca is made up of three main ethnocultural components: the ʕrubis, the Soussis and the Fessis. ʕrubis refer to the rural descendants of Bedouin tribes in the Atlantic Plains, Soussis also known as the Shilha people are Berbers primarily from the Souss region and Fessis refers to the distinguished families from Fez.
+Fessis make up the modern elite and urban bourgeoisie of Casablaca.
+The ʕrubis make up the bulk of the population.